 A perfect light Summer meal.
-Caramelized and charred sweet corn seasoned with jalapeno peppers, rings of shallots and lime juice.
-Top with grilled flank steak and you’ve got an easy, breezy fresh dinner.
+Caramelized and charred sweet corn seasoned with jalapeno peppers, rings of shallots and lime juice is a great topping for flank steak.
+Grilled Flank Steak with Charred Caramelized Sweet corn is an easy, breezy fresh dinner.

 Yay for fresh sweet corn season.
 And Colorado delivers top notch kernels.
 A short drive northeast of town to the Brighton area to true farmers’ markets like Palombos Farmer’s Market where you can purchase some of the best produce in the state.
 Or if you live on the Western Slope near Olathe, you have access to Olathe Sweet Corn, boasting the best corn in the entire United States of America.
 They even have The Olathe Sweet Corn Festival to celebrate their claim to fame.
 It seems from anywhere in Colorado that sweet corn hails, I could eat it every single day that it’s in season.
 Let’s take a look at a way to make a version of Mexican Style Street Corn off the cob.